Tudor Pro Cycling Team

-Tudor Pro Cycling Team is a Swiss professional development road bicycle racing team which participates in the UCI Europe Tour.
+Tudor Pro Cycling Team is a Swiss professional road bicycle racing team which holds UCI ProTeam status.
 The team was founded as the Swiss Racing Academy and registered with a UCI Continental licence for the 2019 season.

 In April 2022, Swiss former professional cyclist Fabian Cancellara took ownership of the team and partnered with Swiss watch manufacturer Tudor to sponsor the team.

 In December 2022, Union Cycliste Internationale announced that Tudor Pro Cycling Team was granted a UCI ProTeam licence for 2023 season.